Rayleigh-Taylor instability¶

 Rationale¶

 One may wish to simulate a geodynamical flow involving multiple physical phases.
-A possible approach is to approximate phases as immiscible and forming a single fluid whose dynamics can still be described as a single-phase Stokes flow.
-Under this approximation, it is common to refer to immiscible phases as materials and to the resulting simulations as multi-material.
-In such simulations, each material occupies part of the numerical domain and is characterised by its own physical properties, such as density and viscosity.
-Along material boundaries, physical properties are averaged according to a chosen mathematical scheme.
+A possible approach is to approximate phases as immiscible, forming a single fluid that still behaves as a single-phase Stokes flow.
+Under this approximation, it is usual to refer to immiscible phases as materials and the resulting simulations as multi-material.
+In such simulations, each material occupies part of the numerical domain and has intrinsic physical properties, such as density and viscosity.
+Across a material interface, physical properties transition from one value to another, either sharply or smoothly.
+In the former case, physical property fields exhibit discontinuities, whilst in the latter case, an averaging scheme weights contributions from each material.

 Numerical approach¶

-To model the coexistence of multiple materials in the numerical domain, we employ an interface-capturing approach called the conservative level-set method.
-Level-set methods associate each material interface to a mathematical field representing a measure of distance from that interface.
-In the conservative level-set approach, the classic signed-distance function, $\phi$, employed in the level-set method is transformed into a smooth step function, $\psi$, according to
+We employ an interface-capturing approach called the conservative level-set method (Olsson and Kreiss, 2005) to model the coexistence of multiple materials in the numerical domain.
+Level-set methods associate each material interface to a mathematical field measuring the distance from that interface.
+In the conservative level-set approach, the classic signed-distance function, $\phi$, employed in the level-set method is transformed into a smooth step function, $\psi$:

 $$\psi(\mathbf{x}, t) = \frac{1}{2} \left[ \mathrm{tanh} \left( \frac{\phi(\mathbf{x}, t)}{2\epsilon} \right) + 1 \right]$$